 I have noticed a pattern.
 To the degree that one professes to be a bigfoot researcher, to that same degree does one seem to produce low-quality "evidence" and "encounters."
 Those who are not researchers seem to have predominantly the better sightings reports.
 How do we account for this seeming disparity?
 I say it is the Will to Believe, in many, many cases.

-"Sometimes, when you want to believe so badly, you end up looking too hard."
+"Sometimes, when you want to believe so badly, you end up looking too hard."---Dana Scully,

 "The X-Files," Season Two